grokify/ringcentral-sdk-ruby/docs/usage/callqueues/DNDStatus.md

 ### Step 1: Create and Add Users to a Call Queue

-To create a call queue and add user extensions to the queue, use the RingCentral Online Account Portal as documented in [RingCentral Office Admin Guide](http://netstorage.ringcentral.com/guides/office_admin_guide.pdf).
+Using the RingCentral Online Account Portal, create a call queue and add user extensions to the queue as documented in [RingCentral Office Admin Guide](http://netstorage.ringcentral.com/guides/office_admin_guide.pdf).

 ### Step 2: Configure the RingCentral Call Queue in the Scheduling Application